 Oliver Nip advises sophisticated global and regional investors on their most important transactions in China and across Asia.
 A partner in Ropes & Gray’s private equity transactions group, Oliver works closely with leading private equity sponsors, asset managers and global investment banks on a wide range of M&A transactions, including cross-border buyouts, disposals and pre-IPO investments.
 In addition, he regularly advises on growth investments, co-investments and joint ventures, as well as other corporate transactions relating to Hong Kong-listed companies.

 Oliver brings a deep understanding of market conditions and dealmaking in China and elsewhere in Asia to his work.
 This allows him to provide commercially oriented solutions to clients across an array of sectors and industries, including technology, consumer goods and services, financial services, health care, energy and infrastructure, and real estate.

-Recognized as “Up and Coming” by Chambers Asia-Pacific and Greater China, and named a rising star by both The Legal 500 Asia Pacific and China Business Law Journal, Oliver is valued by clients for his excellent technical skills, responsive nature, and ability to deliver on marquee deals.
+Recognized as a leading lawyer by Chambers Asia-Pacific and Greater China, as well as The Legal 500 Asia Pacific, Oliver is valued by clients for his excellent technical skills, responsive nature, and ability to deliver on marquee deals.